bmeck/I-D/javascript-mjs/draft.md

 --- abstract

-This document updates the ECMAScript media types, superseding the existing registrations for "application/javascript" and "text/javascript" by adding an additional extension and removing usage warnings.
+This document updates the ECMAScript media types, replacing the existing registrations for "application/javascript" and "text/javascript" with information and requirements aligned with implementation experiences.
 This document obsoletes RFC4329, "Scripting Media Types".

 --- middle